Predicting who will receive, accept qualifying offers

 Walker is probably the winter’s most underrated free agent, given his status as baseball’s best defensive first baseman, who also has posted three consecutive 25-plus-homer seasons.
 Over the last three seasons, he’s been more valuable on a WAR basis than Alonso, though he’s also more than three years older.
 That limits a long-term contract he could get, yet would make him perfect if you could get him for, say, one year.
 (You can’t.)

-Hoskins and Goldschmidt each have larger profiles than Walker does, but neither had a terribly standout 2024 season, and they won’t find annual salaries anywhere near this; Goldschmidt is 37, and Hoskins likely won’t even exercise his opt-out.
-That being the case, their teams won’t risk extending an offer that would likely be accepted.
+Goldschmidt has a larger profile than Walker does, but he didn't have a terribly standout 2024 season, and he won’t find an annual salary anywhere near this.
+He is 37, and the Cardinals won’t risk extending an offer that would likely be accepted.
 If you’re wondering where Eugenio Suárez is here, Arizona can simply exercise a $15 million team option if it wants to retain him.

 Would the Yankees retain Torres?
 For most of the season, the answer seemed to be clearly “no,” given some high-profile gaffes and inconsistent offense.
 But after a midseason hitting session with former teammate Gio Urshela, Torres was outstanding to end the season (.313/.386/.454 after Aug.
 15) and was effective as a leadoff hitter in the playoffs (.348 OBP).
 The Yankees do have Jazz Chisholm Jr. available to take over second, but he was capable at third, which would need to be filled if he moved.
 The feeling here is that Torres still moves on, but it’s worth the Yankee effort to either take him back for one year or get the Draft pick.